babel/babel/experimental/babel-preset-env-standalone/README.md

 - Use it via UNPKG: https://unpkg.com/@babel/preset-env-standalone@7/babel-preset-env.min.js.
 This is a simple way to embed it on a webpage without having to do any other setup.
 - Install via NPM: `npm install --save @babel/preset-env-standalone`
+- Manually grab `babel-preset-env.js` and/or `babel-preset-env.min.js`:
+  * Download archived source code from the [GitHub releases page](https://github.com/babel/babel/releases).
+  * Unpack it.
-- Manually grab `babel-preset-env.js` and/or `babel-preset-env.min.js` from the [GitHub releases page](https://github.com/babel/babel/releases).
-Every release includes these files.
+  * Grab `babel-preset-env.js` and/or `babel-preset-env.min.js` from the `experimental/babel-preset-env-standalone`.

 Usage
 =====